dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 # Program Development

-The program is developed using a **modular coding strategy**, where each part of the code focuses on a specific task.
-This approach improves clarity and maintainability.
-When combined, the modules allow users to interact with the system and compare prices across **brands, categories, and seasons**.
+The program is developed using a modular coding strategy, where each part of the code is designed to perform a specific function.
+This modular approach enhances clarity, maintainability.
+When combined, the modules allow users to interact with the program and compare prices across different brands, categories, and seasons.

-## Step 1: Category Price Analysis
-The first module calculates the **average price for each product category**.
-This provides an overview of pricing trends across different types of products, without considering brands or seasons.

-## Step 2: Linking Categories to Brands
-The second module links the **average category prices to specific brands**.
-This allows comparisons between competitors within the same category, such as how Zara’s jeans compare in price to H&M’s jeans.

-## Step 3: Incorporating Seasonal Dimensions
-The third module introduces **seasonality** into the analysis.
-By combining categories and brands with seasonal attributes, the program enables exploration of trends.
-For example:
-- How outerwear prices increase during winter
-- How summer clothing may be priced differently across brands
+The first part of our project focuses on building the foundation of the information system used to analyse fashion product prices across categories, brands, and seasons.
+The process begins with data review and cleaning, so that it contains only the variables relevant to the analysis:

+- 6 categories (Outerwear, Tops, Accessories, Shoes, Bottoms, Dresses)
+- 10 brands (Zara, Uniqlo, Banana Republic, Mango, H&M, Ann Taylor, Gap, Forever21)
+- 4 seasons (Spring, Summer, Fall, Winter)

+These lists guarantee that user interactions remain consistent and prevent processing errors caused by variations in text formatting or typos.

-## Step 4: User Input Handling
+## Step 1: User Interface

-The program includes an **interactive module** that guides the user through three steps:
+This initial phase focuses on direct interaction with the user.
+The program requires the user to provide three specific inputs:

-1. Select the product category of interest
+1. **Product category:** the user selects one of the six available options.
-2. Specify the season to analyze
-3. Choose two brands for comparison
+2. **Two brands to compare:** selected from the available brands.
+3. **Season:** the user selects the desired season.

+This step validates the inputs to ensure they are correct, that the two brands are different and that all inputs match the allowed variables exactly.
+If the input is invalid, the program asks the user to re-enter it.

-This structure ensures that user choices are captured efficiently, while keeping the comparison limited to two brands for clarity and easy interpretation.
+This step ensures that the comparison is performed only on valid and consistent data.

+## Step 2: Data Filtering

+After collecting and validating all user inputs, the program searches the dataset to keep only the rows that match user’s choices:

+- **Product Category:** Items must belong to the selected category.
+- **Season:** Items must correspond to the chosen season.
+- **Brands:** Items must be sold by one of the two selected brands.

+This process narrows the dataset to the products that user wants to compare.
+If no matching products are found (for instance, if one of the brands has no items in that category or season), the program informs the user that there is **no data available** for the requested analysis.

+## Step 3: Average Price Analysis

+The program proceeds to calculate and present the average prices for comparison.
+In this stage, the program identifies the average prices of the products belonging to the selected brands.
+Moreover, the program associates the results with the selected season, allowing the analysis to take into account the seasonal context of the prices.

+If data exists only for one of the two brands within the chosen category and season, the program informs the users that **one of the selected brands has no available price data** for that specific comparison.

-## Step 5: Error Management
+## Error Handling

-To enhance usability, the program includes **error handling** for invalid inputs.
-If a user requests a category or brand not contained in the dataset (e.g., "glasses"), the program displays an error message to indicate that the input is invalid.
-This prevents interruptions in execution and guides the user back toward valid choices.
+An important feature of the program is the implementation of **error handling and input validation**.
+For example, if the user types a brand name incorrectly, provides only one brand instead of two, or enters a season or category that does not exist in the system (e.g., “glasses”) the program displays an error message and asks the user to enter the information again.

-## Summary
-The program development process is built **step by step**: starting from category analysis, extending to brand and seasonal comparisons, and culminating in interactive input handling and error control.
-By adopting this strategy, the program is **user-friendly and reliable**, while also enabling future enhancements such as advanced analysis or visualizations.
+This ensures that the calculations are performed only with valid and consistent data.

 ## License